qulle/activity-timeline/README.md

 # Activity Timeline
-Portable activity timeline that draws the timeline based on data given in JSON format.
+Portable activity Timeline that draws a Timeline based on data given in JSON format.
+By clicking on any activity a detailed modal window is displayed showing additional information about the activity.

 ## Latest build - [Demo](https://qulle.github.io/activity-timeline/)

 ## Screenshots
-A picture says more than a thousand words, but the demo above says it all.
+The application is not limited to a light and dark theme.
+Any colors can be used to create custom themes.

 ### Light
 ![Screenshot Light Theme](images/demo-light.png?raw=true "Screenshot Light Theme")